kircherlab/MPRAsnakeflow/docs/install.rst

 Download here: https://github.com/kircherlab/MPRAsnakeflow.git

-Set up snakemake environment with conda/mamba
+Set up snakemake environment with conda
 =============================================

-This pipeline uses python2.7 and python3.6 with additional R scripts in a Snakemake pipeline.
+This pipeline uses python2.7 and python ≥3.7 with additional R scripts in a Snakemake pipeline.
 The ``.yml`` files provided will create the appropriate environments and is completely handled by MPRAsnakeflow.
 The whole pipeline is set up to run on a Linux system.

 Install the the conda environment.
 The general conda environment is called ``snakemake``.

 .. code-block:: bash

     cd MPRAsnakeflow
-    mamba create -c conda-forge -c bioconda -n snakemake snakemake
+    conda create -c conda-forge -c bioconda -n snakemake snakemake

     # activate snakemake
     conda activate snakemake